-The Gulf State of Kuwait is nestled in one of the driest places on earth.
+The Gulf State of Kuwait occupies one of the driest places on earth.
 A highly urbanized country, it is also one of the highest per capita consumers of energy, mostly for the oil and gas sector as well as for air conditioning and water desalination plants.
 Electricity demand peaks during the long dry summer when daily highs can reach 55ºC.
-There are also temperature fluctuations of as much as 25°C between day and night, which raise relative humidity and lead to frequent morning dew and even fog.
+There are also temperature fluctuations of as much as 25°C between days and nights which raise relative humidity and lead to frequent morning dew and even fog.
 Among the catalysts for flashover are frequent seasonal dust storms that result in rapid accumulation of pollution on porcelain insulators – especially along the country’s southern grid.

-As of January 2018, the MEW network comprised 600 substations that connect 9931 circuit-km of overhead lines operating at 400 kV, 300 kV, 132 kV and 33 kV.
-This network runs along some 500 km of shoreline and also crosses a flat sandy desert to supply regional desalination plants as well as petroleum refineries and petrochemical industries.
-MEW produces, transmits and distributes electricity and water to serve the needs of an expanding urban population with one of the world’s highest per capita energy demands while also benefiting from among the lowest electricity prices.
+The MEW network comprises some 600 substations that connect almost 10,000 circuit-km of overhead lines operating at 400 kV, 300 kV, 132 kV and 33 kV.
+This network runs along 500 km of shoreline and also crosses a flat sandy desert to supply regional desalination plants as well as petroleum refineries and petrochemical industries.
+MEW produces, transmits and distributes electricity to serve the needs of an expanding urban population with one of the world’s highest per capita energy demands while also benefiting from among the lowest electricity prices.

-The power system in Kuwait serves a typical load profile dedicated mainly to extensive air conditioning (A/C) and water desalination.
-A/C systems alone account for nearly 70% of peak load and over 45% of total electricity consumption.
-As annual demand grows rapidly, reports Al-Nouri, MEW faces challenges in aligning its strategic decisions to assure more consistent high quality service to citizens and other electricity users.
-Indeed, starting 2015, MEW management and technical staff in the electrical sector implemented an action plan to improve key performance indicators of the transmission and distribution system.
-The end goal is to keep the Kuwaiti network among the most reliable and with one of the lowest power outage rates – in spite of being exposed to severe pollution.
-Among the initiatives is one focused on predictive and preventive maintenance as well as remedial measures, the cornerstone of which is an ambitious program to apply RTV silicone coatings to improve pollution performance of installed porcelain long rods.
-This program is especially notable since it is the first in the GCC Region to feature live replacement using the latest generation of modified heavy Zoom line along with high-performance techniques.
+The power system in Kuwait serves a typical load profile dedicated mainly to extensive air conditioning and water desalination.
+The former systems account for nearly 70% of peak load and over 45% of total electricity consumption.
+As annual demand continues to grow, MEW has faced challenges in assuring consistently high quality service to users.
+Several years ago, MEW’s electrical sector implemented an action plan intended to improve key performance indicators of its transmission and distribution systems.
+The end goal was to keep the Kuwaiti power network among the most reliable and with one of the lowest outage rates – in spite of being exposed to severe pollution.
+Among the initiatives in this regard was one focused on predictive and preventive maintenance as well as remedial measures.
+The cornerstone of these measures has been a program to apply RTV silicone coatings to improve pollution performance of porcelain long rods.
+This program proved particularly notable since it was the first in the region to feature live replacement using a new generation modified heavy Zoom line along with high-performance techniques.